morikeli/Xcalibur/README.md

 ### Website info

-#### Users can upload video or audio files that will be translated to their text equivalent.
-Additionally, users can also type or copy a text and paste it in a text area provided by a form - click "Get started" button to display form.
-Once the form is submitted, a prompt may appear (depending on the browser configurations) asking the user where to save the generated text, .srt, audio or video file.
-If a prompt does not appear, the generated file will be downloaded automatically.
+**Xcalibur** allows users to use text-to-speech or speech-to-text capabilities of a trained speech recognition machine learning model.
+Users can upload audio or video files that will be translated into their text equivalent.
+They can also type or copy and paste a given text that will be translated into speech.
+The generated speech will be saved as an audio file and automatically downloaded via a user's browser.

 ### Live website
-##### You can view the website at [here](https://brocode.pythonanywhere.com).
+You can view the website at [here](https://xcalibur-tts.onrender.com/).